 These four activities should be seen as a place to start.
 We wish to give the alumni board considerable space to refine or grow their mission.
 There are several ideas that have been raised as possible events, including "insider lunches" in which a selected professor meets a set of invited alumni for lunch; creating awards to be given to students or faculty by alumni vote as an effort to positively reinforce and recognize exemplary action; create an outreach effort to promote UCSD CSE to local schools and community colleges; establish regional alumni meetings in, for example, Silicon Valley, Seattle, and Los Angeles.

-Operationally, we wish the board to meet two or three times a year, and ask board members to attend these meetings (in person or virtually if necessary).
-We wish the agenda to be prepared by the president ahead of time and minutes be kept and distributed.
+Operationally, we wish the board to meet two or three times a year and ask board members to attend these meetings (in person or virtually if necessary).
+We wish the president prepared the agenda ahead of time and minutes be kept and distributed.
 More constructively, though, we wish the board to use these meetings to review, refine, or modify the activities the board participates in and to interact with the department.
-Our aim is to have as open a relationship as possible with the board, and the meetings a way to exchange information in person.
+Our aim is to have as open a relationship as possible with the board, and the meetings as a way to exchange information in person.

 The meetings will also be used for administrative activities, such as defining budgets, electing new members, and reviewing past events.

-The department will work with the board to support their activities.
+The department will work with the board to support its activities.
 We will provide space and parking for meetings here at UC San Diego.
-Assuming that the state allows us to, we will defray costs of travel.
-We expect most alumni board members will be from Southern California, but envision having some members from Northern California or other locations within an inexpensive flight.
+Assuming that the state allows us to, we will defray the costs of travel.
+We expect most alumni board members will be from Southern California but envision having some members from Northern California or other locations within an inexpensive flight.
 We are envisioning a maximum annual budget of $18,000 to support travel expenses, including a group dinner on meeting days.
-We will also provide web space (in a new "alumni" section) for posting agenda, minutes, and biographies of alumni board members.
+We will also provide web space (in a new "alumni" section) for posting agendas, minutes, and biographies of alumni board members.

 The board and the department will review annually the activities of the board and their interaction with the department.
 We will define and review concrete metrics to ensure that the relationship is mutually beneficial.